fenago/ml-workshop/lab_guides/Lab_6.md

     Note

-    The results obtained in this book use a `random_state` of `2`.
+    The results obtained in this course use a `random_state` of `2`.

 3. Save the model that you choose as the best performing one in a file